 Worried about the earth becoming a dystopian hellscape?
-This delightful afternoon of song and dance is for you!
+This delightful morning of song and dance is for you!
 Walkley Award–winning cartoonist First Dog on the Moon asks the most pressing question of our time: will it still be okay to walk around in your underpants when Armageddon arrives?
 Do you know where your tactical spork is?
 And what can you do with a radioactive cat?
 He provides all the answers and speaks with the Wheeler Centre’s Sophie Black about his latest book.

 First Dog On the Moon (Australian)